-General and administrative expenses decreased by \$0.9 million \$1.3 million, or 10% 16%, for the three months ended June 30, 2023 September 30, 2023 compared to the same period in 2022.
-The decrease was primarily due to a decrease of \$1.2 million in consulting and professional services costs for was primarily due to a decrease rates.
+General and administrative expenses decreased by \$1.3 million, or 16% 14%, for the three months ended September 30, 2023 March 31, 2024 compared to the same period in 2022.
+The decrease was primarily due to a reduction of \$1.2 million \$1.0 million in consulting and professional services costs was primarily due to a decrease in for accounting, legal and audit fees, and directors' and officers' insurance. other consulting fees.
+Compensation and personnel-related expenses decreased by \$0.5 million \$0.4 million due to lower a decrease in headcount.
+Other expenses increased by \$0.3 million due to an increase in dues and subscription costs.